 Why You Shouldn’t Use a Burn Barrel

 Almost all plastics contain chemicals that could be harmful.
 Flexible plastics and cosmetic products frequently contain phthalate, which disrupt hormones.
 BPA (bisphenol A) causes cancer, heart disease, and other health conditions.
 Because of BPA’s health problems, producers are starting to use other chemicals.
-However, BPA alternatives have not been properly tested for safety.
+However, BPA alternatives have not been tested for safety.

 Consider ways to reduce your environmental impact: